softwarespot/jquery-bootstrap-purr/README.md

 # jquery-bootstrap-purr

-## Note: This is currently under development, therefore it is recommended you do not use in production environments until v1.0.0 has been reached.
+## Note: This is currently under active development.
+Therefore it's recommended you do not use in production environments until v1.0.0 has been finalised.
 Thanks

 jQuery Bootstrap Alerts

-Deadline for documentation completion and the public API being frozen is 2015/08/23
+Deadline for documentation completion and the public API being frozen is 2015/08/31

 ## Contribute

 To contribute to the project, you will first need to install [gulp](gulpjs.com) globally on your system.
-Once complete change the directory to the plugin and run the following command:
+Once complete change the working directory to the plugin and run the following command:

 ```shell
     npm install